 If you want to learn more about the SRC and its role, please get in touch with the Director of Representation (firstname.lastname@example.org).
 Additionally for information on proceedings you can view the simplified Councils rules.

-Semester 1 and 2 Meeting Schedule
+Semester 2 Meeting Schedule